Bb 9 FAQs

 5) Click Submit

 If you can't see your Course Menu in your course, you may have expanded the content area and collapsed the Course Menu.
 Hover your mouse at the left edge of the screen and check for a right pointing arrow in the area where the Course Menu should be.
 If you click it, it will expand the Course Menu area and make it visible again.

-Courses are backed up once a week, and archives are kept for only two weeks.
+Courses are backed up once a week, and archives are kept for only one week.

 It is recommended that you archive your course more frequently, and as a precaution before major edits and at the end of semesters.